-We recently had a tortoise injury himself which took us on an educational journey into the reptilian body.
+We recently had a tortoise injury ourselves, which took us on an educational journey into the reptilian body.

-Reptilian skin is covered with scales forming armor that makes it watertight and enables reptiles to live on land in contrast to amphibians.
+Reptilian skin is covered with scales that form armor.
+This armor makes it watertight and enables reptiles to live on land.
+This is in contrast to amphibians.

-An important part of the skin is the horny epidermis, with thick stratum corneum in which waxes are arranged in membrane-like layers.
-In lizards and snakes, the whole skin is covered in overlapping epidermal scales and in turtles and crocodiles in dermal scutes.
+An important part of the skin is the horny epidermis.
+It has a thick stratum corneum.
+In it, waxes are arranged in membrane-like layers.
+In lizards and snakes, the whole skin is covered in overlapping epidermal scales.
+In turtles and crocodiles, it is covered in dermal scutes.

 The cornified part of the epidermis is strengthened by β-keratin and sometimes α-keratin.
-In crocodiles and many turtles, the outer scale surface consists of β-keratin and the hinge region containing α-keratin.
+In crocodiles and many turtles, the outer scale surface consists of β-keratin, and the hinge region contains α-keratin.

 The colors of reptile skin are produced by melanocytes and three types of chromatophores: melanophores, xanthophores, and iridophores.
-The color patterns may be fixed or the chromatophores may provide rapid color change.
+The color patterns are fixed, or the chromatophores give a rapid color change.

-The main special feature of their skin is that the epidermis is heavily keratinized with a layer, which also prevents water loss.
+Their skin has a special feature.
+The epidermis is heavily keratinized with a layer.
+This layer also prevents water loss.
 This feature reflects their greater commitment to a terrestrial existence.
-Scales are present but are fundamentally different from the dermal scales of fish.
+Scales are found but are fundamentally different from the dermal scales of fish.

-In reptiles, scales cannot be scraped off as in fish because they are an integral part of the skin.
+In reptiles, scales can’t be scraped off as in fish because they are an integral part of the skin.

 The reptilian scale usually lacks the bony under the support of any significant structural contribution from the dermis.

-Epidermal scales in different species can be overgrown and skin protrusions can be formed in different regions, such as microornamentation, pits, sensory receptors, spines, horn-like processes, crests, scutes, plastron, carapace, and some others.
+Epidermal scales in different species can be overgrown.
+Skin protrusions can form in various regions.
+These include microornamentation, pits, sensory receptors, spines, horn-like processes, crests, scutes, plastron, carapaces, and some others.

 The inner layer, stratum germinativum, consists of cuboidal dividing cells that produce the protein keratin.

-The intermediate layer (stratum granulosum) has a lipid-rich film that plays a major role in providing a water-permeable barrier in the skin.
+The intermediate layer (stratum granulosum) has a lipid-rich film.
+This film plays a major role in providing a water-permeable barrier in the skin.
 The outer stratum corneum is heavily keratinized in scales.

-Two forms of keratin are produced in reptiles: α-keratin, which is flexible, and β-keratin, which provides strength and hardness and is unique to reptiles. β-keratin is found on the chelonian shells, whereas α-keratin is found in the hinges or between the scutes.
+Reptiles produce two forms of keratin.
+The first is α-keratin, which is flexible.
+The second is β-keratin, which provides strength and hardness.
+This type of keratin is unique to reptiles. β-keratin is found on the chelonian shells, while α-keratin is found in the hinges or between the scutes.
 Turtles and tortoises have special skin features.

-There are free parts of the body, such as the head, legs, and tail, covered with scales.
+There are free parts of the body, like the head, legs, and tail, covered with scales.

-In a turtle, the skin’s appearance varies from smooth skin, where we can hardly see scales, to thick and crusty skin, which depends on the adaptation and the way of life.
+In a turtle, the skin’s appearance varies widely.
+It ranges from smooth skin, where scales are hardly visible, to thick and crusty skin.
+This variation depends on the turtle’s adaptation and way of life.

 The turtle skin consists of the superficial part (epidermis) and the inner layer (dermis).
 Between these two layers, there is a basal lamina (BL).
-The surface layer consists of three layers: stratum basalestratum granulosum, and stratum corneum.
-In the stratum basale, new cells proliferate and replace old and dead cells and push them toward the surface of the skin.
+The surface layer consists of three layers: stratum basale, stratum granulosum, and stratum corneum.
+In the stratum basale, new cells proliferate.
+They replace old and dead cells.
+These cells are then pushed toward the surface of the skin.

-Epithelial cells, keratinocytes, which are found in the stratum corneum, produce the protein keratin, which plays a key role in reducing the loss of water.
-On the parts of the body that are more exposed to mechanical pressure, the keratinized layer could be even thicker.
+Epithelial cells, keratinocytes, are found in the stratum corneum.
+They produce the protein keratin.
+Keratin plays a key role in reducing water loss.
+On the parts of the body that are more exposed to mechanical pressure, the keratinized layer is even thicker.

-There are no blood vessels in the skin epidermis, so the epidermis cells are fed by diffusion from the deeper layers of the skin through the BL.
+There are no blood vessels in the skin’s epidermis.
+The epidermal cells are fed by diffusion from the deeper layers of the skin through the BL.

-The epidermis is developed from ectoderm, creates the BL, and has the function of retaining water in the body, as well as the protection against infections and harmful external influences.
+The epidermis is developed from the ectoderm.
+It creates the BL.
+It retains water in the body.
+It also protects against infections and harmful external influences.

 New cells created in stratum basale replace old and dead cells and suppress them at the surface of the skin.
 The skin dermis is derived from mesoderm and creates a reticular lamina (lamina reticularis).
-In this layer, there are many sensory nerves (nerve endings and mechanoreceptors) as well as glands, blood vessels, and lymph vessels.
+This layer contains many sensory nerves, including nerve endings and mechanoreceptors.
+It also has glands, blood vessels, and lymph vessels.
 Subcutis is fatty and slightly connective tissue,

 In the turtle skin, horny plates are formed together with osteoderms.

-Dermal bones are found below in the inner part of the skin (dermis) and they grow together to gain more strength.
+Dermal bones are found below in the inner part of the skin (dermis).
+They grow together to gain more strength.

-Corneal scales are made of water-insoluble keratin, which is laid in the arrangement allowing a thin layer of skin between them that makes it easier for the animal to move.
-In tortoises, the osteoderms are grown together with the spine and ribs, thus forming the back of the armor, carapace.
+Corneal scales are made of water-insoluble keratin.
+This keratin is laid in an arrangement that allows a thin layer of skin between them.
+This makes it easier for the animal to move.
+In tortoises, the osteoderms grow together with the spine and ribs.
+They form the back of the armor, the carapace.

-The back and abdomen of the armor, depending on the type of the turtle, consists of several bones (shields).
-Above the bones (osteoderms), there is a layer of skin (epidermis) which is in the turtles with soft shell (the genus Apalone, the genus of the turtle Dermochelys) “skinned.”
-In the other turtles, above the bony plates, there are also horny plates, which do not entirely match the shells’ strength and ability to regenerate.
+The back and abdomen of the armor, depending on the type of turtle, consists of several bones (shields).
+Above the bones (osteoderms), there is a layer of skin (epidermis).
+In turtles with a soft shell, such as the genus Apalone and the genus Dermochelys, this layer is “skinned.”
+In the other turtles, above the bony plates, there are also horny plates.
+These do not entirely match the shells’ strength and ability to regenerate.

 What does this have to do with Tank and his injuries?

 Many captive turtles have roughened, pitted keratin layers with areas of keratin loss or thinning and/or thickening.
-This change is usually limited to the keratin layer but may invade into deeper bone structures.
+This change is usually limited to the keratin layer but invades into deeper bone structures.

 Traumatic lesions can turn infectious.
-In fact, the ulcerative disease may be classified as superficial or deep.
+The ulcerating disease is classified as superficial or deep.
 Superficial ulcerations involve the keratin layer and minimally invade bone.

-An infectious bacteria, Benekea chitinovora, has been described in cases of progressive superficial shell lesions leading to mortality in freshwater turtles.
+An infectious bacteria, Benekea chitinovora, has been described in cases of progressive superficial shell lesions.
+These lesions lead to mortality in freshwater turtles.
 Shell or skin trauma was the proposed route of inoculation.

 Septicemic cutaneous ulcerative disease (SCUD) syndrome has been described; shell lesions lead to systemic bacterial infection with Citrobacter.
-Lesions of any type that begin superficially may progress to invade deeper regions of the bone or lead to sepsis.
+Lesions of any type that start superficially progress to invade deeper regions of the bone or lead to sepsis.

-Lesions deep in the bone may be the result of an uncontrolled superficial lesion, but can also develop within shell bone itself.
-The keratin and even outer bone layer appear normal until the disease is extensive.
+Deep bone lesions result from an uncontrolled superficial lesion.
+They can also develop within the shell bone itself.
+The keratin and even outer bone layer is normal until the disease is extensive.

-Tank has been able to fight his infection thanks to medications and is now in the process of building new keratin.
+Tank has managed to fight his infection with medications.
+He is now in the process of building new keratin.

-Click this link to read a fascinating study on electro waves and the healing of reptiles… https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3637559/
+Click this link to read a fascinating study on electromagnetic waves and the healing of reptiles…

 Here is a video of Tank before the infection.
-We thought it was broken and we were so happy when he started to move it.
-It was afterwards while trying to confine him in a smaller stall that he broke his toenail.
+We thought it was broken, and we were so happy when it started to move.
+It was afterwards, while trying to confine him in a smaller stall, that he broke his toenail.
 That is what began the terrible road he is still fighting to heal from.

 Tank was facing amputation due to an infection he was fighting after his nail broke.
-What happened was he would not stay still even after the injury and intense swelling, This was even after we put him in a small stall on the advice of the vet.
+He would not stay still despite the injury and intense swelling.
+We even put him in a small stall on the advice of the vet.
 You just can not keep a strong tortoise down.

-Thank you to all of our supporters who helped us raise more than enough money to pay for his medications and medical service needs!
+Thank you to our supporters.
+You helped us raise more than enough money.
+We can now pay for his medications and medical service needs!

 Thanks to Dr. Ivan Alfonso and Sr. Vet Tech Joel Diaz, Tank is keeping his leg but is still currently healing.